uga-libraries/general-aip/README.md

 4. Change permission on the scripts so they are executable.

 # Workflow Details
-1. Extracts the department, collection id, AIP id, and title from metadata.csv.
+1. Extracts the department, collection id, folder name, AIP id, title, and version from metadata.csv.

 2. Deletes temporary files from anywhere within the AIP folder because they cause errors with validating bags.